 How do I report that a construction site on a street, sidewalk or roadway is unsightly or hazardous?

 How can I find out when construction work will be completed?

-In order to better inform the public about the duration of projects, DOT requires that contractors place signs at work location with a project number, estimated duration, and a telephone number to call with any questions.
+In order to better inform the public about the duration of projects, NYC DOT requires that contractors place signs at work locations with a project number, estimated duration, and a telephone number to call with any questions.
 In most cases schedules are determined by the size of projects, including the amount of materials that must be removed or put in place.
-If signs are not posted, contact DOT.
+If signs are not posted, contact NYC DOT.

 Why are there temporary detour and/or parking restriction signs on my street when construction ended a long time ago?

 Contractors are required to remove all temporary detour and parking restriction signs upon completion of the construction project.
 However, there are times when this does not happen.
 For concerns about a specific location, contact NYC311 online or call 311.